uwdata/perceptual-kernels/README.md

 ![](https://github.com/uwdata/perceptual-kernels/blob/master/doc/imgs/tmshape.png?raw=true)
 <p>(Left) A crowd-estimated perceptual kernel for a shape palette.
 (Right) A two-dimensional projection of the palette shapes obtained via multidimensional scaling of the perceptual kernel.

-what is it useful for?
+What is it useful for?
 ----------------------